April 24, 2018

 Developer tool companies have a unique and tough path to market.
 It’s really nice to have access to founders that are facing your same challenges, and who you can ask for advice and then help others in return.

-By moving into Heavybit’s SoMa Clubhouse, Harbaugh and the LaunchDarkly team got a chance to work alongside companies fellow developer companies like OverOps, RainforestQA and Apiary.
-One clubhouse resident, Heavybit advisor and former Heroku CEO, Oren Teich, happened to sit near LaunchDarkly and offered Edith regular advice during her tenure in the space.
+Harbaugh and the LaunchDarkly team got a chance to work alongside fellow developer companies like OverOps, RainforestQA, and Apiary.
+One community member, Heavybit advisor and former Heroku CEO, Oren Teich, happened to sit near Edith and offered her regular advice during her tenure in the Heavybit clubhouse.

 Says Harbaugh, “While designing our early pricing model, Oren encouraged us to charge more.
 He warned me that most technical founders charged too little, and challenged me to charge more if I was proud of our product and the value we offer.”